Capacity and SKUs in Power BI embedded analytics

 ||Embed in apps, and in Microsoft applications||Embed in apps, and in Power BI service|

-SKU memory and computing power
+SKU computing power

 Note the amount of memory available on each node size described in the RAM (GB) column of the table.
-It's set to the memory footprint limit of a single Power BI item (such as a dataset, report or dashboard), and not to the cumulative consumption of memory.
+It's set to the memory footprint limit of a single Power BI item (such as a semantic model, report or dashboard), and not to the cumulative consumption of memory.
 For example, in an Embedded A4 capacity, a single dataset size is limited to 25 GB, and not the total memory footprint of all datasets handled at the same time.

-Embedded gen 2 memory enhancements
+Embedded memory enhancements